nuvibit/github-terraform-workflows/README.md

 <!-- DESCRIPTION -->
 Reusable [GitHub Workflows][github_workflows_link] to run state-of-the-art Terraform pipelines.
-Static code checks such as format, lint, and security best practices are performed within Github Actions, and Terraform Plan and Apply are forwarded to [Terraform Enterprise or Cloud][tfe_intro] via API.
+Static code checks such as format, documentation, lint, and security best practices are performed within Github Actions, and Terraform Plan and Apply are forwarded to [Terraform Enterprise or Cloud][tfe_intro] via API.
 These workflows can also be used to test Terraform modules with [Terratest](https://terratest.gruntwork.io/) and can automatically release new module versions.
 <br><br>